Magnum Mania!

 Notes

-1 This Vietnam War-centric episode opens with a notably graphic (for its time) flashback scene of a U.S. soldier being killed by a Claymore Antipersonnel Mine.
+1 This episode features a strong Vietnam War theme, and opens with a graphic (for its time) flashback scene of a U.S. soldier being killed by a Claymore Antipersonnel Mine.
 The climactic ending also features a Claymore, used to powerful effect.

 2 The "stalking horse" motif is used for the first time in the show.
 It will be used again in "The Eighth Part of the Village" (3.4), "Birdman of Budapest" (3.16), "Way of the Stalking Horse" (6.17) and "Laura" (7.18).